tiny-frontend/tiny-frontend.github.io/docs/guide/about.md

 - An example of implementation of a micro frontend architecture
 - Aimed at solving "horizontal" slicing

-In one picture: we're trying to **deploy the pink boxes independently** of our Remix host app:
+In one picture: we're trying to **deploy the pink boxes independently** of our host app:

 ![](/images/docs/horizontal-slicing.jpg)